Best RX 6600 Graphics Card

 The Fighter is just 200mm long, making it the second shortest card on this list.

-However, looks-wise, it’s not anything special.
+However, looks-wise, it’s not anything extraordinary.
 The two fans take up almost the entire space of the front of the card, and there’s no unique design.
 It’s mostly just a black shroud covering the heatsink, minimal branding, and no backplate.

 You won’t be choosing this card for its looks, so the question is: Will its performance justify this purchase?